RVCC-IDMX/about-me-am-idmx/README.md

 * Consideration of accessibility and perception difficulties in page design, notation and styling.

 ### Final touches...
-During this final stage of development, I intend to replace placeholder elements, add minor style differentiations for mobile and desktop experiences, some hover states and potentially an animated element.
+During this final stage of development, I replaced elements which were originally occupied by placeholders, added distinct style differentiations for mobile and desktop experiences, some hover states and animated elements.

 ## Color Scheme